fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 As a second argument is not provided, the block parameter `friend2` is `nil`, which is why there is an empty space in the output string `"My friends are Jack and !"` - string interpolation calls `to_s` on the block parameter `friend2`, which is `nil`, thus returning an empty string.

 We also define a `hello_many` method on `lines 5-7`, which accepts three arguments.
-When we call `hello_many` on `line 13`, while we `yield` three arguments to the block, the block is only defined to take two arguments.
+When we call `hello_many` on `line 13`, while we pass three arguments to the block through the `yield` keyword, the block is only defined to take two arguments.
 Again, since blocks have lenient arity rules, no error is raised, and the last argument passed to the block is simply ignored.
 ```ruby
 def proc_caller_one(proc, str1)
   proc.call(str1)